mtuska/UnrealBlueprintSDK/README.md

 Unreal 4.14 - 4.16 Blueprint SDKs for PlayFab

+Our example project requires setting a #define if you're using an older version.
+See the Setup section below.

 The Unreal Blueprint SDK-Collection includes three separate Unreal plugins.
 You should only install 1 of these plugins in any Unreal project.

 * Unreal Client SDK for distribution to End-Users